Free Printable PDF • AHA-Aligned • No Signup

 The American Heart Association recommends logging twice daily: once in the morning before eating or taking medications, and once in the evening before dinner.
 Take two readings one minute apart and record both.
 Aim for at least two weeks of consistent readings before a doctor appointment.

-Is a digital blood pressure log better than a paper one?
+Is a digital blood pressure tracker better than a paper log?

-Digital logs offer significant advantages: they cannot be lost or misplaced, they calculate averages automatically, they display trends visually, and they can generate formatted reports for doctors.
-The Cardilog app is a free digital blood pressure log that also provides AI-powered insights into your readings.
+Digital trackers offer significant advantages: they cannot be lost, they calculate averages automatically, display trends visually, and generate formatted reports for doctors in one tap.
+Cardilog is a free digital blood pressure log that also provides AI-powered insights and Apple Health sync.
+Many people use both — paper at first to build the habit, then the app once tracking sticks.

 What time of day gives the most accurate blood pressure reading?